-- 7. Teaching Assistantship.
-Each Ph.D. student must serve at least one quarter as a Teaching Assistant in an undergraduate geology course offered by the Department.
-To qualify for a Teaching Assistantship, the student must take or have taken GEL 390, the T.A. orientation and writing course offered by the department.
-The TA orientation offered by CETL at the beginning of Fall and Winter quarters is also required. - 8.
-Completion of the Ph.D. degree.
-The completion of the Ph.D. includes two main components: 1) a written dissertation and 2) a departmental seminar, followed by a closed-door defense with the Dissertation Committee (University Ph.D.
-Degree Plan C).
-The minimum time constraints for each component, described below, will be strictly adhered to by the Dissertation Committee.
-Ph.D. students must complete all degree requirements within four calendar years (12 quarters), regardless of their enrollment status (including quarters on Filing Fee, PELP, and no enrollment), following their passing the oral Qualifying Exam. - l.
-Dissertation: - The dissertation may be written in one of two formats: (1) dissertation format, with chapters, and appendices to archive data; or (2) manuscript format, intended for submission for publication in a professional journal in the student's field of research.
+- The dissertation may be written in one of two formats: (1) dissertation format, with chapters, and appendices to archive data; or (2) manuscript format, intended for sub- mission for publication in a professional journal in the student's field of research.
 As a guideline, three manuscripts usually suffice to represent new scientific contributions to fulfill the Ph.D. dissertation requirement in the Geology Graduate Program.
 The three manuscripts must evidence a coherent and unified intellectual effort by the doctoral student; three unrelated manuscripts on different topics will not suffice.
 They must, however, be in a form approved for submission by the Dissertation Committee.
 The student should discuss the format of the dissertation with the Advisory Committee members early in the process prior to submittal of drafts for review and evaluation, and all should agree on a schedule of draft submittals and revisions, before drafts are submitted.
-Note, university policy gives one month for faculty to complete and return comments on a thesis draft.

-- At the beginning of the anticipated final year of the Ph.D. the candidate must schedule an Annual Advisory Committee Meeting to evaluate the current status of the dissertation research and to determine if a one-year time line is realistic for completion of all Ph.D. requirements. - Prior to scheduling the departmental seminar and dissertation defense date, the Ph.D. candidate must confer with the Dissertation Committee to determine the expected completion date.
+Note, university policy gives one month for faculty to complete and return comments on a dissertation draft. - At the beginning of the anticipated final year of the Ph.D. the candidate must schedule an Annual Advisory Committee Meeting to evaluate the current status of the dissertation research and to determine if a one-year time line is realistic for completion of all Ph.D. requirements. - Prior to scheduling the departmental seminar and dissertation defense date, the Ph.D. candidate must confer with the Dissertation Committee to determine the expected completion date.
 In most cases, this will require submitting a complete draft of the written dissertation to the Dissertation Committee.
-A complete draft of the dissertation is typically one that has gone through at least one round of review/revision between the dissertation advisor and Ph.D. candidate. - A minimum of two weeks before the dissertation defense and departmental seminar, a complete and defendable dissertation must be submitted to the Dissertation Committee for review.
+A complete draft of the dissertation is typically one that has gone through at least one round of review/revision between the dissertation adviser and Ph.D. candidate. - A minimum of two weeks before the dissertation defense and departmental seminar a complete and defendable dissertation must be submitted to the Dissertation Committee for review.
 At this time the departmental seminar and dissertation defense date is scheduled.
-A defendable dissertation is one that has gone through (probably) multiple rounds of review and revision between the dissertation advisor and Ph.D. candidate. - The dissertation must be filed with the Office of Graduate Studies in the proper format.
-Instructions and dates for electronically filing your thesis or dissertation (ETD) and formatting guidelines are available online at http://gradstudies.ucdavis.edu/students/ electronicfilinginstructions.html.
-The student must deliver a permanently bound copy to the Department of Earth and Planetary Sciences, complete with reproducible copies of all plates.
-A dissertation collection of samples and/or maps to be deposited with the Department may be required by the Dissertation Committee. - 2.
-Departmental Seminar: All students completing a dissertation for the Ph.D. degree must present a public departmental seminar on the results of their work before the final dissertation can be accepted.
+A defendable dissertation is one that has gone through (probably) multiple rounds of review and revision between the dissertation adviser and Ph.D. candidate. - 2.
+Departmental Exit Seminar.
+All students completing a dissertation for the Ph.D. degree must present a public departmental seminar on the results of their work before the final dissertation can be accepted.
+The seminar can be scheduled after the dissertation draft is approved.
+The student must arrange to reserve a room for the seminar with the Graduate Program Coordinator (GPC), ensuring that she is aware that the seminar is taking place, and where and when.
+The seminar should be presented during the academic year, if possible.

-Dissertation Defense: The dissertation defense follows the public departmental seminar and is a closed-door oral examination by the Dissertation Committee of any aspects of the research.
+Dissertation Defense.
+The dissertation defense follows the public departmental seminar and is a closed-door oral examination by the Dissertation Committee of any aspects of the research.
 Students admitted prior to July 2009 can opt to abide by the defense requirement should they choose, but are not required to do so.
 The possible outcomes of the dissertation defense are:

 - 1. Dissertation defense is certified as is.
 All members of the committee sign the dissertation. - 2.
 Dissertation requires minor revisions.
 All members of the committee sign the dissertation except the committee chair.
-The student completes the revisions and then obtains the signature of the committee chair when revisions are accepted. - 3.
-Dissertation requires major revisions.
+The student completes the revisions and then obtains the signature of the committee chair when revisions are accepted.

+3. Dissertation requires major revisions.
 The student is given one year to complete the revisions and is required to schedule a new dissertation defense date.